Psychologist License Requirements: A State-by-State Guide

 Step 4.
 Take the Required Examinations

-The EPPP tests candidates in eight content areas:
+The EPPP covers eight content areas:

 • Social and cultural bases of behavior